linens that think-small

-Linen fabric is used for most of our products.
+Linen fabric is used for most of our products but we also work with wool and organic cotton.
 Linen is made from the flax plant which is farmed using less water and soil resources than cotton.
 It is also free of harsh pesticides that can transfer to your skin.
 Linen is more durable than cotton which means linen just lasts longer.
 Linen is an investment that over time will require fewer linen purchases and will ultimately slow textile waste pile-up.
 Linen gives piece of mind that the choice you make in purchasing is eco-friendly and long-lasting.

 Modernplum products are made locally in Chicago.
 We think making local makes a better product relative to manufactured abroad.
 Using local sewing talent ensures that production in nearby, so quality checks are frequent.
 It is also an investment in our local economy.
 We are a made-to-order studio which means that Modernplum products are artisan crafted from start to finish, rather than coming from an assembly-line.
 Craftsmanship is managed and built right into our process.
 It also dramatically reduces our transportation costs and overall carbon footprint to sew locally.